reyhaanbinny/Credit_Risk/docs/index.md

 3. **Deep Learning**:
    - Explore using deep learning techniques such as neural networks to handle complex relationships in the data.
    - Perform feature importance analysis to identify the most significant predictors in credit risk assessment.

-## Conclusion
-This project demonstrates the ability to predict credit risk using machine learning techniques.
-The insights derived from this analysis can help financial institutions reduce risk by identifying applicants who are more likely to default on credit obligations.
-The model can be further improved and integrated into business systems to enhance decision-making processes.

 ## Contact